-- 89. The problems of market equilibrium and supply security are closely linked, by reason of the instruments of the common agricultural policy which serve these two objectives.
+- 89. The problems of market equilibrium and supply security are closely linked, by reason of the evident interaction of many of the instruments of the common agricultural policy which serve these two objectives.
 Problems concerning the equilibrium of markets relate either to the short term (short-term equilibrium) or the medium and long term (structural equilibrium); furthermore, these problems take a different form according to whether the world market is in a phase of relative abundance or relative shortage. - 90.
-In the short term, the equilibrium of markets can be ensured by continuously adjusting the instruments of market management and by their judicious use in accordance with trends on internal and external markets.
+In the short term, the equilibrium of markets can be ensured by continuously adjucting the instruments of market management and by their judicious use in accordance with trends on internal and external markets.
 In the long term, on the other hand, equilibrium can only be obtained by adapting the structure of supply (production plus imports) to that of demand (consumption plus exports). - 91.
-Given the complexity of actual situations and the wide variety of instruments employed, the across-the-board instruments will first be examined, followed by the general guidelines concerning a number of products and, finally, the specific improvements proposed for the common organization of the principal markets.
+Given the complexity of actual situations and the wide variety of instruments employed, the across-the-board instruments will first be examined, followed by the general guidelines concerning a number of products and, finally, the specific improvements proposed for the common organization of the principal markets. - (a) Across-the-board instruments - 92.
+While the prices policy must continue to be the principal instrument of incomes policy in agriculture, the Commission believes that the manner in which this policy is implemented must accord with the need to maintain and in certain cases - reestablish the structural equilibrium of markets.

-Across-the-board instruments

-92. While the prices policy must continue to be the principal instrument of incomes policy in agriculture, the Commission believes that the manner in which this policy is implemented must accord with the need to maintain and-in certain cases-re-establish the structural equilibrium of markets.

-In this connection, the Commission draws attention to the guidelines to which prominence was given in its Memorandum on improvements to the common agricultural policy on October 1973.
-Since the 1972/73 marketing year, the Commission, in preparing its price proposals, has:
+In this connection, the Commission draws attention to the guidelines to which prominence was given in its memorandum on improvements to the common agricultural policy in October 1973 (paragraph 30).
+Since the 1972/73 marketing year, the Commission, in preparing its price proposals, nas: